IBM MQ: The log

 The other element of a queue manager is the log.
 As a message is placed on a queue or a configuration change is made, the data is also logged.
 In the event of a failure, the log is used to recreate damaged objects and recreate messages.
 Only persistent messages are recreated when a failure occurs—"non-persistent" messages are lost.
 Non-persistent messages can be sent across a channel set to a fast mode, in which delivery is not assured in the event of a channel failure.

 MQ supports both circular and linear logging.

 Retrieving messages from queues

 Information can be retrieved from queues either by polling the queue to check for available data at suitable intervals, or alternatively MQ can trigger an event, allowing a client application to respond to the delivery of a message.

 Availability

 IBM MQ offers a variety of solutions to cater for availability:

+Native HA (MQ Advanced on container platform like Red Hat OpenShift / CNFC Kubernetes and Red Hat Linux): It is a quorum-based architecture that requires one active node and two replica nodes.
+The logs are synchronously replicated between the nodes.
+It also provides Cross Region Replication feature that allows the Native HA cluster (in Live mode) to replicate asynchronously to another Native HA cluster (in Recovery mode).

-Replicated Data Queue Manager (RDQM / 'Easy HA'- MQ Advanced on distributed only):
+Replicated Data Queue Manager (RDQM / 'Easy HA'- MQ Advanced on Red Hat Linux only):

 Synchronous replication between three servers that all share a floating IP address.